rapid7/metasploit-framework/documentation/modules/auxiliary/gather/elasticsearch_enum.md

 ## Vulnerable Application

-This module enumerates ElasticSearch instances.
-It uses the REST API in order to do gather information about the server, the cluster, nodes, in the cluster, indicies, and pull data from those indicies
+This module enumerates Elasticsearch instances.
+It uses the REST API in order to gather information about the server, the cluster, nodes, in the cluster, indicies, and pull data from those indicies.

 ### Docker